 When it comes to digital media on the Internet, the creative possibilities are endless.

 And video isn’t the only type of media that changed forever.
-Everything from print media (newspapers, books, magazines) to music, art and even government propaganda now has a digital counterpart that offers much more flexibility.
+Everything from print media (newspapers, books, magazines) to music, art, and even government propaganda now have a digital counterpart that offers much more flexibility.

 Using Digital Media to Market Your Small Business

 Today, most Internet users are aware of the effectiveness of digital media in delivering various messages.
 Most businesses are also aware of the importance of digital marketing for their growth and sustainability.